A German lift manufacturer was quoted in the Financial Times this week talking about future sources of demand for its products:

 But perhaps you think these examples are all obvious?
 Alas such post-hoc normalisation is all too easy.

 It’s like when I try to convince my girlfriend that The Beatles were influential.
 She just hears some catchy but dated pop tunes, and the weird intrusion of a sitar.
-All the influencing is there in all the later music we hear, but the world was changed and it’s the new normal.
+The Beatles’ impact is there in the later music we hear, but the world was changed and it’s the new normal.

 Get a clue